CharlesTBetz/tunes/ThereIsOne/ThereIsOne-notes.md

 Lyrics focus on broad, postive imagery of hope, love, a journey to better times, unity, and so forth.

 ## Songwriter's critique.
 It's cliched.
 Deliberately.
-I have written a lot of songs that have bent over backwards to avoid cliches.
+I have written songs that bent over backwards to avoid cliches.
 This one embraces them fully.
-In part, since songs like this seem to have a mind of their own, I see myself more as a transcriber than a deliberate composer.
+In part, since songs like this seem to have a mind of their own, I see myself more as a transcriber than a  composer.
 I tried to show more than I told (standard songwriters' advice) and as above also tried to spice things up with some deliberate harmonic alternatives.

 The verses ("Let's go on a journey ...
 3.4.1.2.3.
 We know you are strong ...
 3.4.1.2.3...") are a bit musically odd.
 They start with a dense rhythmic phrase and then have an unusually long sustain, which I intend to exploit with backup instruments and voices as I elaborate the work.